jacomyma/mapping-controversies/_pages/tuto-1-10.md

 # Make an annotated visualization

-Annotate the visualization.
+Annotate your visualization.
 You may focus on clusters or nodes, or both.
 Can you make a data-driven point about the references used in these articles?

 # Next tutorial